GoodCam/goodcam-api/docs/streaming-options.md

 Modern web browsers can play both H.264 and MJPEG video.
 The only thing that isn't supported is the RTSP protocol.
-If you can access your cameras directly (e.g. you are in the same local network), you can choose freely between WebRTC, fragmented MP4 and MJPEG streams (see
+If you can access your cameras directly (e.g. you are in the same local network), you can choose freely between WebRTC, fragmented MP4 and multipart MJPEG streams (see
 [the integration examples](../README.md#integration-examples)).
 You may find out that players for fragmented MP4 and MJPEG streams are easy to implement, while WebRTC offers lower latency compared to fragmented MP4.
 We'd also